Statement

 I am intrigued by the interplay between cityscape culture and natural landscapes, exploring their coexistence and the possibilities they offer for creative expression.
 By showcasing these dualities, I strive to uncover new perspectives and generate moments of discovery through my art.
 Each structure, object, and interactive installation I create becomes a conduit for exploring the untold stories and hidden narratives embedded within East St. Louis and beyond.

-Beyond my artistic endeavors, I engage in administrative, consulting, and curatorial roles.
+Beyond my artistic endeavors, I perform administrative, consulting, and curatorial roles.
 My focus lies in fostering trust among collaborators, enhancing communication and organizational effectiveness, and nurturing respectful relationships within artistic communities and beyond.
-I've worked with/collaborated with diverse entities including student artists, seasoned professionals, non-profit organizations, community partnerships, universities, and private art collections.
+I've worked with/collaborated with diverse entities, including student artists, seasoned professionals, non-profit organizations, community partnerships, universities, and private art collections.

 Biography

-Allena Marie Brazier is an Artist from East St. Louis, IL.
-She has earned her Master of Fine Arts Degree from Washington University in St. Louis Missouri and her Bachelor of Fine Arts minor in Art History from Southern Illinois University in Edwardsville, Illinois.
+Allena Marie Brazier is an Artist from East St. Louis, Illinois.
+She earned her Master of Fine Arts Degree from Washington University in St. Louis, Missouri, and her Bachelor of Fine Arts minor in Art History from Southern Illinois University in Edwardsville, Illinois.

 Throughout her academic journey, Allena exemplified the spirit of East St. Louis's resilience and excellence.
-She has been recognized for her artistic achievements and community contributions, including serving as the Katherine Dunham Fellow with the St. Louis Arts and Education Council in 2018 and receiving First Place Luis Jimenez Award for her outdoor sculpture "Katherine Dunham: Perpetual Motion" at the SIUE Sculpture on Campus event in 2019.
-2021 Being nominated and selected for the 2021 International Sculpture Center's Outstanding Student Achievement Award for her Sculpture Passionate Desires.
-Her academic prowess was further acknowledged with the Elevate East St. Louis Scholarship from the Department of Art and Design in Spring 2020.
+She has been recognized for her artistic achievements and community contributions, including serving as the Katherine Dunham Fellow with the St. Louis Arts and Education Council in 2018 and receiving the First Place Luis Jimenez Award for her outdoor sculpture "Katherine Dunham: Perpetual Motion" at the SIUE Sculpture on Campus event in 2019.
+2021.
+She was nominated and selected for the 2021 International Sculpture Center's Outstanding Student Achievement Award for her Sculpture Passionate Desires.
+The Elevate East St. Louis Scholarship from the Department of Art and Design in Spring 2020 further acknowledged her academic prowess.

-In addition, Allena has exhibited her sculptures and 2D works throughout the Midwest region at places such as The Luminary in St. Louis MO., Thomas Gallery-Olin Library St. Louis MO., and The Valade Family Gallery Detroit, Mi.
+In addition, Allena has exhibited her sculptures and 2D works throughout the Midwest region at places such as The Luminary in St. Louis, MO., Thomas Gallery-Olin Library in St. Louis, MO., and The Valade Family Gallery Detroit, MI.

-In 2022, Allena was appointed as the inaugural Curator in Residence at Washington University's Sam Fox School of Design & Visual Arts.
+In 2022, Allena was appointed the inaugural Curator in Residence at Washington University's Sam Fox School of Design & Visual Arts.
 Her curatorship included notable exhibitions such as "Belonging: Cross River Art Exhibition (BCRAE)," "In-Between Spaces Photography Exhibition," and "Sending Love and Light" at UCity TechArtista Space.
 Her curatorial leadership extended to exhibitions at Maryville University and the University of Missouri in subsequent years.
-As graduate of 2023 Allena had the honor and blessing to give the Commencement Speech to her class Washington University Sam Fox School of Design & Visual Arts along with and speaker Nema and keynote speaker Min Jung Kim.
+As a graduate of 2023, Allena had the honor and blessing to give the Commencement Speech to her class, Washington University Sam Fox School of Design & Visual Arts, along with speaker Nema and keynote speaker Min Jung Kim.

 2023 Washington University Sam Fox Commencement Speech.
 Graduate Speaker